May 3, 2019

 Startup accelerators work with outside operators that bring their own business, whereas startup studios vary in how they approach this.
 Some work with external operators and some with internal operators to run their companies.
 Similarly, some build their own ideas while others source them from elsewhere.

-Almost all startup accelerators make investments in the companies they select, usually ranging from $50,000 to $150,000, and some have continuity funds that they continue to invest in later-stage capital raises.
+Almost all accelerators make investments in the companies they select, usually ranging from $50,000 to $150,000, and some have continuity funds that they continue to invest in later-stage capital raises.
 Startup studios typically fund their own internal ideas but usually don’t make a cash investment when ideas come from outside.
-Similar to startup accelerators, venture builders oftentimes have continuity funds to invest in the later stages in their own companies.
+Similar to startup accelerators, venture builders often have continuity funds to invest in the later stages in their own companies.

 Most accelerators require you to be in person during the program to co-work with the rest of your batch.
 Startup studios typically don’t require this, though, and tend to be more open to remote operators.